Inductive Subgraph Embedding for Link Prediction: Methodology

-To learn high-expressive link representations, SCLRL utilizes subgraph-level contrastive learning to train a GNN encoder $f$ which is capable of characterizing the link information in the input slci-subgraphs via a self-supervised manner.
-In our contrastive learning framework, for each slci-subgraph $g_{i}$, its two correlated views $\hat{g}_i^1$ and $\hat{g}_i^2$ are generated by undergoing two augmentation operators $t_1$ and $t_2$ sampled from the family of all operators $\mathcal{T}$, where $\hat{g}_i^1 = t_1(g_{i})$ and $\hat{g}_i^2 = t_2(g_{i})$.
-The correlated augmented views are fed into a GNN encoder $f_\theta$ with pooling layer, producing the whole subgraph representations $\mathbf{h}_i^1$ and $\mathbf{h}_i^2$, which are then mapped into an embedding space via a projection head $f_\phi $, yielding $\mathbf{z}_i^1$ and $\mathbf{z}_i^2$.
+To learn highly expressive link representations, SE4LP utilizes subgraph contrast as a pretext task to jointly train a GNN encoder $f_\theta $.
+During subgraph contrast, for each \emph{slsg} $g_{i}$, its two correlated views $\hat{g}_i^1$ and $\hat{g}_i^2$ are generated by undergoing two augmentation operators $t_1$ and $t_2$, where $\hat{g}_i^1 = t_1(g_{i})$ and $\hat{g}_i^2 = t_2(g_{i})$.
+The correlated augmented views are fed into a GNN encoder $f_\theta$ with pooling layer, producing the whole subgraph representations $\boldsymbol{h}_i^1$ and $\boldsymbol{h}_i^2$, which are then mapped into a contrast space via a projection head $f_\phi $, yielding $\boldsymbol{z}_i^1$ and $\boldsymbol{z}_i^2$.
 Note that $\theta$ and $\phi$ are the parameters of graph encoder and projection head respectively.
-The representation of a slci-subgraph, $\mathbf{z}$, is treated as the representation of its central link, following a ``subgraph2link'' pattern.
-Finally, the goal of subgraph-level contrast is to maximize the consistency between two correlated augmented views of subgraphs in the embedding space via Eq.~(\ref{eq:loss-all}):
+The representation of a \emph{slsg}, $\boldsymbol{h}$, is treated as the representation of its central link, following a ``subgraph2link'' pattern.
+Finally, the goal of subgraph-level contrast is to maximize the consistency between two correlated augmented views of subgraphs in the contrast space:

 where $n$ is the number of subgraphs in a batch (i.e., batch size).
 The loss for each subgraph $\mathcal{L}_i$ can be computed as: